Git-hobbit/Main/README.md

-#This folder holds all the working codes
+# The main folder holds all the working codes